Why Should You Switch to the TURBO-TOC®?

 -Oil Purification Equipment

-Unfortunately, oil purification systems are normally seen as an afterthought or a non-essential item when lube system reliability is considered.
+Unfortunately, oil purification systems are normally an afterthought or a non-essential item.
 With the higher visibility of rotating equipment reliability taking the forefront in most plants, oil reliability and oil conditioning equipment reliability is of greater consideration.
 In determining the reliability of a turbine lube oil, properties/characteristics that should be considered are: (1) proper viscosity range, (2) oxidation stability, (3) ISO Cleanliness Particulate Code of ISO 16/14/11 or better, (4) anti-corrosion/anti-wear protection, (5) demulsibility (sheds water well), and (6) water contamination to 100 ppm or less.
 Proper oil purification equipment affects all of these properties, but has its greatest impact on the oil cleanliness, both particulate and water.

 The 832P system does not reliably remove oil contaminates to sufficiently keep the reliability performance factors for turbine oil at its optimum level.
 Proper oil characteristics are maintained only with a reliable oil conditioning system.
 Technological advances in oil/water separation with a Kaydon coalescer and advances in filter medias for high efficiency particulate removal coupled with extended element life are only found with the TURBO-TOC® system.
 The 832P does not provide the type of reliability for oil purification that is required, and demanded, for to day’s turbine lube oil systems.